 Standing Committees.
-The permanent, standing committees of OBW shall be chaired by a member of OBW and elected at the April meeting of the members.
-The standing committees are as follows:
+The permanent, Standing Committees of OBW shall be chaired by a member of OBW and elected as part of the Board with voting rights at the April meeting of the members.
+Any elected Standing Committee Chair may select a Co-Chair to help in the performance of the Standing Committee Chair duties.
+If a Chair selects a Co-Chair, Board voting rights are reserved solely to the elected Chair.
+Co-Chairs may consult on voting matters, but the elected Chair has one vote for Board matters.
+The Standing Committees of OBW are as follows:

 Woman of Achievement Committee.
-The Woman of Achievement Committee is responsible for planning and organizing an annual community fundraising event to honor one local business or professional woman and to award scholarships to female high school students entering a post-secondary educational institution and to women returning to college to further their education.
-The chair of the committee shall be known as the Woman of Achievement Chair.
+The Woman of Achievement Committee is responsible for planning and organizing an annual community fundraising event to honor at least one local business or professional woman and to award scholarships to female high school students entering a post-secondary educational institution, to women returning to college to further their education, and to women taking the GED test.
+The chair of this committee shall be known as the Woman of Achievement Chair.

 Public Policy Awareness Committee.
-The Public Policy Awareness Committee is responsible for educating members on legislative and other public policies topics of interest to the membership and encouraging members and providing opportunities for members to take an active role in local, state, and national legislative and public policy issues and activities.
+The Public Policy Awareness Committee is responsible for educating members on legislative and other public policy topics of interest to the membership and encouraging members and providing opportunities for members to take an active role in local, state, and national legislative and public policy issues and activities.
 The Public Policy Awareness Committee shall not prefer one political party over any other.
-The chair of the committee shall be known as the Public Policy Awareness Chair.
+The chair of this committee shall be known as the Public Policy Chair.

+Leadership & Development Committee.
+The Leadership and Development Committee is responsible for educating members on leadership topics and for providing opportunities for members to develop their leadership and professional skills at member meetings, by managing an internal scholarship to financially support members in development opportunities, and through various opportunities within the community.
+The chair of this committee shall be known as the Leadership and Development Chair.

 Nominating Committee.
 The Nominating Committee is responsible for presenting a slate at the April member meeting of one or more nominees for each officer and standing committee chairs by soliciting input and nominations from the membership at or before the March Membership meeting for election at the April meeting of the members.
 Nominations may be made from the floor.
-The Nominating Committee shall consist of two past presidents and the current president.
-The chair of the Nominating Committee shall be the acting president
+The Nominating Committee shall consist of any two past presidents and the current President.
+The chair of the Nominating Committee shall be the acting President

 Finance Committee.
-The finance committee shall be composed of a chair and at least one member.
-It shall be the duty of the finance committee to prepare an annual budget for the local organization, to have general supervision of all expenditures, and to assist the local organization in developing a sound financial policy.
-The finance chair shall be a member ex officio, without vote, of all committees, which disburse money.

-Officer Committees.
-Any officer of OBW may at any time establish, without resolution, a committee of any size to assist her with carrying out the responsibilities and duties of her office.
+The Finance Committee shall be composed of the President, President Elect, Treasurer, and at least two OBW members who are not Board Directors.
+The Nominating Committee shall appoint the Finance Committee chair, who must not be a Board Director, on an annual basis.
+It shall be the duty of the Finance Committee to prepare an annual budget for the organization, to have general supervision of all expenditures, and to assist the organization in developing a sound financial policy.
+The Finance Committee has the authority and may, at its option, establish sub-committees, including but not limited to a Budget Committee, Audit Committee and any other committee necessary to complete the duties described herein and maintain financial integrity of the organization.
+Audit Committee members must be OBW members, but cannot include current Board Directors.
+Director Committees.
+Any Director of OBW may at any time establish, without resolution, a committee of any size to assist her with carrying out the responsibilities and duties of her office.
 Establishment of a committee, or the delegation of her duties thereof, does not relieve the officer from the duties of office.